 - 10:30 am - Form the dough into a log and cut it into 12 even pieces.
 Shape and fill each piece of dough, place it in a loaf pan and let it rise again for the second time.

-- 11:45 am - Bake for around 25 minutes.
+- 11:45 am – Bake for around 35 minutes.
 Brush the baked bread with melted butter and sprinkle with flaky salt.

 Method

-Add in the flour, salt, and egg.
-Fit the stand mixer fitted with a dough hook attachment and mix on low speed to form a thick dough.
+- Add in the flour, salt, and egg and mix into a thick dough.

 Kneading by hand

-Knead by hand for around 10 minutes until it becomes a strong and smooth dough.
+Alternatively, knead the dough by hand for around 10 minutes until it becomes a strong and smooth dough.
 If you need a break, take it.
 The dough responds well to resting time.

 Shaping

-Shape each piece into a little ball.
-Roll each ball out into a circle around 4 ½ inches (11cm) in diameter.
+- Shape each piece into a little ball.
+Roll each ball out into a circle around 4 1/2 inches (11cm) in diameter.

-Spread each piece with about ¾ teaspoon of pesto, leaving a little border around.
-Add on a sprinkle of cheese, then fold the dough circle in half.
+- Spread each piece with about 3/4 teaspoon of pesto, leaving a little border around.

-When the hot bread comes from the oven, brush it with melted butter and add a sprinkle of flaky salt.
+- When the hot bread comes from the oven, brush it with melted butter and add a sprinkle of flaky salt.

 Storing